RyozuK/MOD_Template/README.md

     * Consider creating and pinning discussion topics for bug reports, feature suggestions, or other feedback.
     * This game has an international userbase.
 While the majority of players are Japanese, there are also Chinese and French players.
 Consider localization for those languages as well.
     * Upload some preview images and update the description!
 A good mod preview entices users to check it out.
+    * Consider including the URL to your GitHub repository for the mod.